Jaime Aparicio Otero: Public service

 From 2002 to 2006, Jaime Aparicio was the Ambassador of Bolivia to the United States.
 He represented Bolivian interests in the United States, during critical times, maintaining relations between both countries at its highest standards.
 During his tenure, Bolivia was included in the Millennium Challenge Account and admitted as observer to the free trade agreement negotiations between the Andean States and the United States.
 Ambassador Aparicio participated in complex discussions and tactical negotiations with U.S. Department of State; U.S. Congress; US Trade Representative; U.S. Department of Commerce; International Monetary Fund; World Bank and Inter-American Development Bank, setting goals for cooperation and financial relations with Bolivia.

 From August 1993 to April 1997, he was Under-Secretary of State for Foreign Affairs and Acting Secretary of State for Foreign Affairs of Bolivia.
 Ambassador Aparicio coordinated the Summit of the Americas on Sustainable Development, and the Latin-America and European Union Summit, held in Bolivia in 1996.
 He led several missions to the General Assembly of the United Nations, UNESCO and the Organization of American States.

-In 1994, JAO, as Bolivia's deputy Minister of Foreign Affairs, organized the Summit of the Americas, a true milestone for democracies in the continent.
+In 1994, Aparicio, as Bolivia's deputy Minister of Foreign Affairs, organized the Summit of the Americas, a true milestone for democracies in the continent.
 For the very first time all states in the Americas from Alaska to Tierra del Fuego, with the exception of Cuba, were democracies.

 President Bill Clinton invited all democratic leaders of the Americas in a hemispheric initiative aimed at rebuilding the inter-American system in a new scenario defined by the end of the Cold War.
 34 democratic heads of state and government discussed ways to commit themselves to the collective defense of democracy and free-market economies.
 The shared strategy in these negotiations was to build a new hemispheric architecture based on representative democracy, free markets and social development.
 The new regional agenda, unanimously approved by the presidents and prime ministers of the Americas, marked an exceptional moment for U.S. foreign policy.